 The world tree

-The tree on the right represents the world tree or “axis mundi”.
+The tree on the right represents the world tree or “Axis Mundi“.
 This is one the most common prehistorical symbols so I will not go deeper in explaining its meaning, in order to save space for more interesting conclusions.
-You can get more info at the following links:
+See more on the highlighted links.

 The seven heads